sourcegraph/about/blogposts/announcing-sourcegraph-3.12.md

 ## Exclude archived Bitbucket Server repositories in queries

-You can now exclude archived repositories from Bitbucket Server using the `archived:no` query [syntax](https://docs.sourcegraph.com/user/search/queries).
+You can now exclude archived repositories from Bitbucket Server using the `archived:no` [query syntax](https://docs.sourcegraph.com/user/search/queries).
 Archived repositories are designated with the label `archived` in Bitbucket Server.
-This is helpful when searching for repositories with specific characteristics such as all repositories in my organization with Gradle build files that are not archived (`archived:no repohasfile:build.gradle`).
+This is helpful when searching for repositories with specific characteristics such as all repositories in my organization with Gradle build files that are not archived (i.e. `archived:no repohasfile:build.gradle`).

 ## Download files from code views